DiPPER: A Bayesian approach to differential prevalence analysis with applications in microbiome studies: Methods

 For frequentist methods, statistical significance at level $\alpha$ was defined as an FDR-adjusted p-value $q < \alpha$.
 We applied the standard Benjamini-Hochberg procedure \cite{Benjamini1995ControllingTesting} to calculate FDR-adjusted p-values, except for LDM-DP (see below), which uses an internal permutation-based approach.

 To benchmark DiPPER against frequentist methods, we defined an analogous criterion for statistical significance.
-For DiPPER, the DPA result for a feature was considered ``significant'' if its $(1 - \alpha) \times 100\%$ equal-tailed credible interval (defined by the $\alpha/2$ and $1-\alpha/2$ posterior quantiles) excluded zero.
+For DiPPER, the DPA result for a feature was considered ``significant'' if the $(1 - \alpha) \times 100\%$ equal-tailed credible interval (defined by the $\alpha/2$ and $1-\alpha/2$ posterior quantiles) for its differential prevalence parameter $\beta_{j}$ (Equation \ref{eq_beta}) excluded zero.

 Throughout this study, we employed a significance level of $\alpha = 0.10$ unless otherwise stated.
 This threshold was chosen to ensure a sufficient number of significant findings, thereby enabling a robust estimation of our performance metrics.
-We note, however, that using the conventional $\alpha = 0.05$ would not substantially alter our conclusions (see Supplementary Figures \ref{fig_supp_null_orig_05} and \ref{fig_supp_repl_05}).
+We note, however, that using the conventional $\alpha = 0.05$ would not substantially alter our conclusions (see Supplementary Figures S5 and S6).